 COMPACT TRAVEL GAME

-Because of the pegs, you can keep on playing until you solved the solution, without the need to look at the challenge booklet every time you want to start all over.
-You might not need all the pegs so, to make sure you don’t lose any, you can store the ones you don’t need in the peg storage row at the top of your game board.
-The booklet has 100 challenges and can also be stored inside the game.
-The front side of the booklet shows a way how to place all puzzle pieces back on the game board, so that you can quickly place everything inside, when you stop playing and want to take the game with you.
+Because of the pegs, you can keep on playing until you found the solution, without the need to look at the challenge booklet every time you want to start over.
+You might not need all the pegs in every challenge.
+To make sure you don’t lose any, you can store the ones you don’t need in the peg storage row at the top of your game board.
+The booklet has 100 challenges and can also be stored inside the game underneath the transparent lid.
+The front side of the booklet shows a way how to place all puzzle pieces back on the game board, so that you can quickly pack everything inside, when you stop playing and want to take the game with you.

-To make the number of challenges consistent with all the other IQ-games, it now includes 120 challenges instead of 100.
+To make the number of challenges consistent with all the other more recent IQ-games, it now includes 120 challenges instead of 100.

 example of a challenge and solution of IQ-Twist